PayorCRM/help/setting-up-payments.md

 ![](/assets/Account settings.JPG)

-* You can see three different methods in which a customer of yours can pay you
+* You can see three different methods through which a customer of yours can pay you
   * Pay by Multiple
   * Pay by Credit card
   * Pay using Bank to Bank transfer methods